G. W. Hunt: Biography

 Hunt's most successful and lasting song, G. H. MacDermott's "War Song", best known for its chorus of "We don't want to fight, But by Jingo if we do...", was written in 1877 at the time of the Great Eastern Crisis and the threat of all-out war between Russia and Turkey.
 After initially rejecting the song, MacDermott changed his mind and bought the song from Hunt for five pounds.
 Some years later, Hunt said: My breakfast was half an hour late that morning, so I sat down and wrote the whole chorus.
 After breakfast I wrote the verses and the melody.
 The whole thing was the work of barely four hours.
 I sent the song to MacDermott because he seemed to me to have just the voice and style to make It go.
 Ten days later he sang it from the stage of the old Pavilion in Piccadilly Circus.
 From that moment he was a made man.
 I didn't do so badly out of the song, either.
 Altogether, with fees, royalties, and other charges, I netted some £750.
 Not bad for just on four hours' work...
 The popularity of the song had an immediate and direct effect on national policy, catching the national mood of the moment; its words were quoted in the House of Commons, and the word "jingoism" entered the vocabulary.
 Hunt also wrote "Charlie Dilke Upset the Milk", sung in 1885 by Fred Gilbert and satirising Sir Charles Dilke, a Liberal politician involved in a scandalous divorce case.

-Hunt wrote music for ballets and the theatre, including the 1886 burlesque play Monte Cristo Jr..
+Hunt wrote music for ballets and the theatre, including the musical burlesque Monte Cristo Jr. (1886).
 He was also one of the organisers of the Music Hall Sick Fund Provident Society, to support performers.
 He argued against copyright theft, becoming involved in several court actions and claiming that his songs "have been republished in the United States for the last 12 years under anybody’s name but mine."
 He was also a successful painter.
 In later years he reportedly "fell on evil times", and a testimonial was held on his behalf in 1901, supported by such leading figures as Herbert Campbell, Arthur Collins, and Dan Leno.